 Don’t leave yourself vulnerable to mass confusion, miscommunication, and data loss.

 Redundancy is one of the most common issues faced in template management.
 Often so many templates have been created over time that companies simply ignore whatever duplicates are lingering.
 Sometimes it’s hard to know which version of the template is the most updated, and which needs to be deleted.
-Using folders to group similar templates or categories of templates give you the ability to distinguish latest versions from dated ones, duplicates from similar ones, and organize them accordingly.
+Using folders to group similar templates or categories of templates gives you the ability to distinguish latest versions from dated ones, duplicates from similar ones, and organize them accordingly.

 An all-in-one platform lets you update the branding for the entirety of your template library through a master template.
 The idea here is to give you no need to parse, so the old branding isn’t mixed in with the new.
 From one place, change the colors, logos, and letters – even formatting details – of everything you send out.
 That’s the icing on the cake when it comes to delivering a unified company message, ensuring your brand is one thing and not fifty different things.